claytonjwong/feedback/README.md

 **"Here's What Would Help Me Change"**

 Describe how the feedback giver can get a better reaction from you.
 You're asking them to change, but legitimately in service of helping you change.

+## Identity Triggers (and the challenge of being ME)

+Feedback can be threatening to our self identity, ie. the story we tell ourselves about ourselves.
+Our individual "wiring" influences how we receive feedback.
+Thus the feedback can become distorted through the story we tell ourselves about the feedback because our emotions distort the feedback reception.

+### 3 Components of our Reaction To Feedback

+1. Baseline
+   * our average mood
+2. Swing
+    * how far up & down we go
+3. Sustain / Recovery
+    * how long it takes to go back to our baseline